 New and inexperienced guinea pig owners need to learn a lot to take proper care of their pets and have a lot of questions and worries, including how to deal with a guinea pig runny nose.

-It may however develop health problems that need a veterinary doctor’s attention, or you may sometimes manage the complications without necessarily involving a vet.
+A guinea pig may, however, develop health problems that need a veterinary doctor’s attention, or you may sometimes manage the complications without necessarily involving a vet.

 These may include respiratory infections caused by several bacteria like Bordetella brontiseptica and Streptococcus, diarrhea, scurvy caused by vitamin C deficiency, tumors, abscesses, urinary problems, parasites, and skin problems.

-- What To Do If Your Guinea Pig Has A Runny Nose
+- What To Do If Your Guinea Pig Has A Runny Nose?

-- Treatment For A Runny Nose
+- What is the Best Treatment For A Runny Nose in Guinea Pigs?

 - Administration of Medicine